Recruitment |

 How can I prepare for the admission exam?

 Effectively utilizing the 10k (company's annual report) will be crucial in delivering a successful exam.
 Familiarize yourself with reading this type of document and knowing where to find relevant company financial data.
 The Business, Management's Discussion and Analysis (MD&A), and Financial Statements sections will be especially helpful for finding the information you will need for the write-up.
+We also recommend using S&P Capital IQ (free access provided with an NC State student account) to access company financial metrics and rations.

 Make sure to discuss the fundamental characteristics of the business and ask yourself questions to build an argument that supports your valuation thesis.
 How does the company make money?
 What is its moat/competitive advantage?
 What are the unit economics?
 What is management like and how are they incentivized?
 What are the industry dynamics?
 What are the risks?